/>

 The Interventions

-Note: These are simplified illustrations of my clinical work and should only be undertaken with the guidance of a trained psychotherapist.
-Nonetheless, they offer a useful map of what is happening emotionally beneath the surface of indirect communication.
+Note: what follows are simplified illustrations of my clinical work and should only be undertaken with the guidance of a trained psychotherapist.

 For Individual Family Business Members

-When working with an individual client, I often begin by identifying the exact triangle they keep entering.
-I might ask:
+I begin by identifying the exact triangle the client keeps entering.

-• New pattern: “Brother, when you said that thing in the meeting, I felt ashamed and shut down.
-Honesty is one of my core values, so I am telling you this directly.”
+Rescripted version:"When you said that in the meeting, I felt ashamed.
+Honesty is one of my core values, so I am telling you this directly."

 For Family Business Dyads

-For example: “George, I have noticed that instead of telling your father what hurt you, you keep turning to me and telling me your emotions rather than facing him directly in this room.”
+"George, I noticed that instead of telling your father what hurt you, you turned to me.
+You told me your emotion rather than facing him directly.
+What happened in that moment?"

 Why This Matters